skupperproject/skupper-website/input/v2/index.md

 [custom resources][custom-resources].

 Custom resources have two key advantages.
-First, they are subject to standard Kubernetes [role-based access control][rbac], so cluster admins can use standard tooling to control use of Skupper if they choose.
+First, they are subject to Kubernetes [role-based access control][rbac], so cluster admins can use standard tooling to control use of Skupper if they choose.
 Second, they provide a standard mechanism for reporting resource status.

-Choosing custom resources comes with a trade off: installing custom resource definitions (CRDs) requires cluster admin privileges, something v1 did not require.
+Choosing custom resources comes with a trade off.
+Installing custom resource definitions (CRDs) requires cluster admin privileges, something v1 did not require.
 This is an advantage for some of our users, but a disadvantage for others.
 We believe that custom